NikitaMarko/locker-network/backend/stations.md

 Responses:

 - `200 OK` - station list returned, including empty array
+- response may include stations loaded from RDS when Redis catalog is partial or stale; backend warms missing/stale entries back into Redis
 - `400 Bad Request` - invalid query params:
   invalid `status`, invalid numeric coercion for `lat|lng|radius`, or only one of `lat/lng` was provided
 - `500 Internal Server Error` - unexpected cache/repository/service failure